 Early Childhood Education:

-Enter PolicyMap or go to: http://shu.policymap.com/maps.
+Enter PolicyMap website or go to: http://shu.policymap.com/maps.
 You will see the University logo in the upper right corner.
 It is important to confirm you are on SHU's version of PolicyMap.

 PolicyMap has its own website with a Public Edition with limited functionality.
 You cannot login to PolicyMap from this page as a SHU user.
 How do you know what data PolicyMap contains?
 It is important to know about policymap.com because this is where lists of data sources and indicators resides.